Agazoth/agazoth.github.io/MAINTENANCE_PLAN.md

 ### Platform / Build
 - Site is a Jekyll + Minima blog with Ruby/Bundler build scripts in `script/`.
 - Dependency stack is very old (`github-pages` lockfile resolves to Jekyll 3.7.4 / Minima 2.5.0).
-- Local build was not possible on this machine because `bundle` is not installed.
+- Local build is now validated with Ruby 2.7 + Bundler (`bundle exec jekyll build`).

 ### Repo Hygiene
 - Added a minimal CI workflow to verify root ad files are present.
+- Added a CI workflow to run Jekyll build on push/PR.
-- Project README is currently the upstream Minima theme README, not site-specific operational docs.
+- Project README is now a site-specific operations runbook.
 - Site config now has production `url` set to `https://agazoth.github.io`.

 ### Content / Operations